Labor Relations

 Return to top

-Section 5.
-Overtime.
-In accordance with the applicable state rules, the standard work week is defined as five (5) consecutive eight (8) hour days, Monday through Friday.
-All work in excess of either eight (8) hours in a day or forty (40) hours in a week, shall be paid at the overtime rate.
+All work in excess of either eight (8) hours in a day or forty (40) hours in a FLSA (Fair Labor Standards Act) workweek (Monday to Sunday), shall be paid at the overtime rate of time and-one-half (1-1/2) times the employee’s regular rate.
 All work performed outside the assigned sea watch hours as described in Section 1 above shall be paid at the overtime rate.
+Holidays and paid time off will count as time worked for the purposes of counting overtime.

 Return to top

-Section 1.
-When any member of the crew of the vessel is injured or becomes ill while in the service of the vessel and is entitled to daily maintenance it shall be at the rate of sixty-five dollars ($65.00) per day.
-Crew members who become injured or ill while in the service of the vessel, and who are entitled to daily maintenance away from the vessel under the Federal Doctrine of Maintenance and Cure, will not be required to use sick leave prior to receiving unearned wages.
+When any member of the crew of the vessel is injured or becomes ill while in the service of the vessel and is entitled to daily maintenance it shall be at the rate of seventy-five dollars ($75.00) per day.
+Crew members who become injured or ill while in the service of the vessel, and who are entitled to daily maintenance away from the vessel under the Federal Doctrine of Maintenance and Cure, will not be required to use sick time off prior to receiving unearned wages.
 Unearned wages cease at the end of a voyage.
-While not on a voyage, crew members who do not report to work must account for their time by using sick leave, any other accrued leave, or leave without pay.
+While not on a voyage, crew members who do not report to work must account for their time by using sick time off, any other accrued paid time off, or unpaid time off.
 If a crew member becomes eligible for maintenance and cure in respect to any injury or illness that manifests itself during the period of time that the vessel is not on a voyage (for example, while the vessel is in port or in a shipyard), the crew member will be paid unearned wages to the end of the pay period or until the crew member is fit for duty, whichever occurs first.

 Return to top